 If you love this kind of setting I’ve gathered together some of the most common traits that seem to persist in the literature of the dystopia.

-The ones packed with characters you wish were real (as long as they were on your side), with love triangles that tear your heart in half, and twisty-turny plots that would keep even the most genetically enhanced super-brain guessing until the final pages?
+You know the genre I’m talking about: it’s the one packed with characters you wish were real (as long as they were on your side), with love triangles that tear your heart in half, and twisty-turny plots that would keep even the most genetically enhanced super-brain guessing until the final pages.

 I’ve assembled the most comprehensive list of why we all keep reading young adult dystopian novels backed completely by my own opinion and absolutely no science!

 It is a truth universally acknowledged that if there is a book of dystopian fiction open then upon some page there is also a love triangle.

 Love seems to be the ultimate form of rebellion in many of these oppressive dystopias, whether its found in the Hunger Games, Divergent, or Delirium.